mpirrall/pytorch-neural-network-tutorial-using-MNIST/README.md

 Before we make the variables, I want to explain the format of the MNIST files.
 While it is explained on the [MNIST site](http://yann.lecun.com/exdb/mnist/) near the bottom of the page under the section headed "**FILE FORMATS FOR THE MNIST DATABASE**", their explanation can be quite confusing.
 I will do my best to explain it as easily and concisely as possible.

-##### Dataset - MNIST File Format
+#### Dataset - MNIST File Format
 *Feel free to skim this section if you aren't particularly interested in the file format as this is mainly to help with better understanding.
 I'll reiterate the critical parts later.*

 The idx#-ubyte formats are simply a long, one dimensional vector of bytes.
 While I could not find any confirmation for this, I think the 1-ubyte or 3-ubyte in the file format stand for the amount (1 or 3) of 32-bit integers at the beginning of the file when starting from 0 (so 1 or 3 from 0 means 2 or 4 total integers), and the data type (ubyte, or unsigned byte).
-With the knowledge that the format begins with integers and then has the rest of the bytes being single unsigned bytes, I'll quickly give the characteristics of the sets:
+Also, the format begins with integers, with the rest of the bytes being single unsigned bytes.
+Knowing that, I'll quickly give the characteristics of the sets:

 Image sets (...-images-idx3-ubyte):
 * Begins with 4 32-bit integers, as explained above.
 Keep in mind each integer is 4 bytes for a total of 16 bytes.